FredTheDino/Fog/README.md

 and rendering APIs already in place.

 ### Open
-If you want to do a unique feature, it shouldn't require changeing a lot of code you don't have access to.
+If you want to do a unique feature, it shouldn't require changing a lot of code you don't have access to.
 Having the full source code at hand allows fixing of bugs and easily progressing the project.
 It's frustrating to work with code you can't inspect, and you should